opf/openproject/docs/user-guide/work-packages/set-change-dates/README.md

 - *If the Working days only switch is **on***, the finish date is automatically set to Monday, 17 October, 2022 (since Saturday and Sunday are not working days)
 - *If the Working days only switch is **off***, the finish date is automatically set to Saturday, 15 October, 2022 (since all calendar days are included)

 Changing the start and finish dates will also affect duration.
-For example, in our example, if you change the start date to *Monday, 10 October 2022* without changing the finish date of *Friday, 14 October 2022*, the duration is automatically updated to 5 days.
+In our example, if you change the start date to *Monday, 10 October 2022* without changing the finish date of *Friday, 14 October 2022*, the duration is automatically updated to 5 days.

 > IMAGE

+### Duration when only one date exists

+A work package cannot have one date and duration; the other one is automatically derived.
+This derived date can either be the start date or the finish date.

-It is also possible to derive start date using duration.
-For example, if you set the finish date *Friday, 14 October* and then set the duration to 3 days, the date picker will count backwards from the finish date and derive a start date of *Wednesday, 12 October.*
+For example, if you set the start date to *Wednesday, 12 October* and enter a duration of 3 days, a finish date of Friday, 14 October is automatically derived.
+Conversely, if you set the finish date *Friday, 14 October* and then set the duration to 3 days, the date picker will count backwards and derive a start date of *Wednesday, 12 October.*

 > IMAGE